Turquoise Twins

 There is some brush to wade through in the lower stretches of the area, but it’s not an awful lot and it’s not horrible brush (not all brush is the same).
 And you get out of the brush soon enough and the walking is much easier.
 We even end up with a rough social trail near the end that makes the final part of the hike more manageable.

-The Mulchatna River can be a crossing, at higher water.
+The Chilikadrotna River can be a crossing, at higher water.
 We can (usually) avoid that by communicating with our pilot and getting picked up on the other side if the crossing is too sketchy.

 As always, weather can be adversarial and tough.
 It can also be glorious.
 Hope for the latter and pack for the former.